The Weather Man: Cast

 The film also includes cameos from media figures such as Bryant Gumbel, Ed McMahon, Cristina Ferrare, and Wolfgang Puck.

 Reception

-The Weather Man received an overall score of 59% on Rotten Tomatoes and has an average rating of 6.1/10 based on 136 reviews.
+The Weather Man received an overall score of 60% on Rotten Tomatoes and has an average rating of 6.1/10 based on 136 reviews.
 The site's consensus states: "With fine performances and a dark, dry sense of humor, The Weather Man is mostly cloudy with occasional rays of sunshine."
 It has a 61 out of 100 score on Metacritic, sampled from 37 critics, indicating "generally favorable reviews".

 The film was released in North America on October 28, 2005, and ran for nearly eight weeks (precisely 54 days).
-It grossed $12.5 million in the US and $6.6 million internationally, for a total of $19 million.
+It grossed $12.5 million in the U.S. and $6.6 million internationally, for a total of $19 million.